stateman92/MSc-SportBuddy-Web/README.md

 - Make sure you've installed [OpenAPI generator](https://github.com/OpenAPITools/openapi-generator) - if not, use e.g. `brew install openapi-generator` via [Homebrew](https://brew.sh/)

 - Run `openapi-generator generate -i /path/to/descriptor/swagger.yaml -g typescript-angular -o /path/to/output` in the terminal

+#### Remove default clashing key-binding

+- If you want, you can install Presentation Assistant (WebStorm / Preferences / Plugins) to see the action you make with shortcuts

+- The shift + option + X is bound by default to the Clear context action, while it should write a '>' symbol.
+To remove the former action, go to WebStorm / Preferences / Keymap and search for "Clear context".
+There you can remove the binding